Kong/openapi2kong/README.md

 (since it's already in the extension name).
 Optional properties not specified will get Kong defaults.

+Plugins can also be added on the `OpenAPI` object level, in which case they will be applied to every `Operation` in the spec.
+If a plugin is specified on both, the `Operation` level one will take precedence.

 This extension needs to hold an object that contains the entire plugin config.